tomnaylor/Produciton-Ex-Website/README.md

 * **favicon**
     * Developer tools report a 404 file missing for favicon.ico I hav't yet implemented an icon for the site.

+* **Phone number format**
+    * The form input for phone number allowed any text entry.
+    * I used a regex pattern taken from [this page](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/) to validate the input

 ## Deployment
+The final website has been deployed to github via their pages option.
+Written in gitpod, after each commit and push, the master branch on github was updated with the local commit.
+My normal workflow would include
+* git pull if not working with the most up-to-date fields
+* git commit with a useful comment
+* git push to sync with github

+The URL for the github page is https://tomnaylor.github.io/codeinstitute-ms1/

+### Running a local copy
+If you would like to run a local copy of this website, you would simply need to clone the master git repo.
+There are no servers to configure, the website uses only HTML, CSS and Javascript.

 ## Credits

 ### Content

+* Javascript help with looping thru elements from [stackoverflow](https://stackoverflow.com/questions/50793136/javascript-click-function-only-works-on-first-element)
+* Javascript to stop mouseover toggling the client text from [stackoverflow](https://stackoverflow.com/questions/43379883/onmouseover-eventlistener-onto-all-children)
+* How to target a class or ID using javascript written by [Melanie Phillips](https://medium.com/@melaniecp), found [in this article](https://medium.com/@melaniecp/how-to-target-an-html-class-or-id-with-javascript-1f360a4a0310)
+* Telephone validation pattern taken from [Martin Wolf](https://martinwolf.org/) on their [blog post](https://martinwolf.org/before-2018/blog/2015/04/html5-telephone-input-validation/)
+* Help with a screen reader class from [webaim](https://webaim.org/techniques/css/invisiblecontent/)
+* CSS to shake the CTA button, help from [Sarah Drasner](https://css-tricks.com/author/sdrasner/) from css-tricks [here](https://css-tricks.com/snippets/css/shake-css-keyframe-animation/)

 ### Media

+* Hero image was taken by [Yvette de Wit](https://unsplash.com/@yvettedewit) seen [here](https://unsplash.com/photos/NYrVisodQ2M)

 ### Acknowledgements

+The inspiration behind this website was based on work i've done in the past.
+Currently I work in theatre, and while we might be currently dark, it is an insiring sector to work in.
+I'd like to build software that takes advantage of what I know and would very much like to release a project like this in the future.

+I'd like to thank my mentor [Caleb Mbakwe](https://github.com/caleboau2012), who really helped define the project goals and helped put myself in both the user and the owners shoes.
+After each session I would have a list of topics to look at or suggestions for changes.

+I would also like to thank the Slack community and CyC group for helping the course feel less "remote" and my partner that has needed to do ever more work around me.